 Here is a link to the instructional videos.

 Concert music is also a vital part of the music ministry at First Presbyterian.
-Each Spring and Fall a full length concert is presented and a free will donation is offered, with the proceeds going towards the music fund of the church.
+Throughout the program year, full length concerts are presented in a variety of styles and a free will donation is offered, with the proceeds going towards the music fund of the church.
 Upcoming and past concerts are listed below:

 Jazz, Wine and Cheese